Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Number of time steps in SORT and MERGE subroutines

-\end{lemma} \begin{proof} In the MERGE subroutine, we use the sorted groups $G_1$ and $G_2$ to construct a group $G$ of $K$ elements such that arms in group $G$ are sorted.
+time steps, where $\delta_{G(i)} $ is given in \eqref{eq:delta_i_def}. \end{lemma} \fi \begin{proof}[Proof of Lemma \ref{Merge_requirements}] In the MERGE subroutine, we use the sorted groups $G_1$ and $G_2$ to construct a group $G$ of $K$ elements such that arms in group $G$ are sorted.
 We maintain two counters $i$ and $j$ for the groups $G_1$ and $G_2$ respectively.
 We replace arm $G_2(j)$ by $G_1(i)$ in group $G_1$ to create a new action.
 We play both actions in rounds starting from $r=1$.
 At the end of round $r$, the deviation of estimated mean reward and true expected rewards is $\Delta_r \triangleq 2^{-r}$.
-By round $r$, each action has been played for $n_r \triangleq \frac{\log{2NT}}{\Delta_r^2}$ time steps similar to \cref{alg:da}.
+By round $r$, each action has been played for $n_r \triangleq \frac{\log{2NT}}{\Delta_r^2}$ time steps similar to Algorithm 2.
 Two actions are separated when the upper confidence bound of worse action is lesser than the lower confidence bound of better action.
 We then add the arm corresponding to better action to group $G$ and increment the counter for the corresponding group from which arm was picked and continue comparing new actions.
 This is continued till we have $K$ arms in $G$.